CyrilFind/formation-android/6 - background.md

 }

 // in ViewModel
-viewModelScope.launch {
+viewModelScope.launch { // canceled when ViewModel is destroyed
-    // canceled when ViewModel is cleared
+    repository.getData()
 }